m-deng1928/UX_Opportunities/README.md

 # UX_Opportunities_2021-2022

-Here's the Job Board Resources
+Here's the Job Board Resources for [UX Growth](https://discord.gg/797CgtHMY4), a place for us up-and-coming designers and students to explore and meet people beyond our design bubble.

 New Grad
 | Company  | Location | Date Added